joshuarli/sym-prototype/README.md

 ## Appendix

 There are several pain points when using GNU Stow to install/uninstall dotfiles.

+TODO: condense/rewrite this.
+TODO: GNU Stow cannot use a stow directory that is a symbolic link, and we should support this. https://github.com/aspiers/stow/issues/11
+    For example on gentoo linux, /usr/src/linux -> /usr/src/linux-4.19-gentoo-blah and we would like to symlink a .config and other things.

 Ideally, you want to be able to say `stow bash` and have your bash configuration files installed to `$HOME`.
 The only way to achieve this is to have your dotfiles in `~/somedir` and your files in `~/somedir/bash` e.g. `~/somedir/bash/.bashrc` and your pwd at `~/somedir` when you invoke `stow bash`.
 Only then you will get `~/.bashrc -> somedir/bash/.bashrc`.
 The target directory defaults to `${PWD}/..` (if `STOW_DIR` is not set, which usually isn't/wouldn't be by an end user), which is `$HOME` in this specific scenario.